gesellc/angular2-tour-of-heroes/README.md

 * We created a reusable component
 * We learned how to make a component accept input
 * We learned to bind a parent component to a child component.
-* We learned to declare the application directives we need in a directives list.
+* We learned to declare the application directives we need in a __directives__ list.

 #### The Road Ahead

 Our Tour of Heroes has become more reusable with shared components.

-We're still getting our (mock) data within the AppComponent.
+We're still getting our (mock) data within the __AppComponent__.
 That's not sustainable.
 We should refactor data access to a separate service and share it among the components that need data.

 We’ll learn to create services in the next tutorial chapter.